maneki-neko-statheros/Maneki-Neko-The-Stable-One/Litepaper.md

 ## **The Role of the RWA Vault**

 The RWA Vault serves as the backbone for leveraging tokenized real-world assets in DeFi.
 Its primary functions are:
-1. **Custody and Collateralization**: Securely holding RWA-backed gold tokens such as PAXG, NNN, Digix, tokenized real estate, or tokenized commodities in a transparent, decentralized manner.
+1. **Custody and Collateralization**: Securely holding RWA-backed gold tokens such as PAXG, NNN, XAUT (Tether Gold) tokenized real estate, or tokenized commodities in a transparent, decentralized manner.
 2. **Yield Generation**: Deploying assets to generate returns through appreciation, income streams, or DeFi integrations.
 3. **Stablecoin Issuance**: Minting a custom stablecoin collateralized by the RWAs stored in the vault, providing users with a liquid and stable asset.